Baselang Review: Only for serious Spanish learners

 His experience, which became the foundation for Baselang was made into a short film that has now been seen by over 400.000 people on YouTube.

-After realising the value of individual lessons, the two of them started working on the logistics of providing unlimited Spanish tutoring around the clock for $129 per month.
+After realising the value of individual lessons, the two of them started working on the logistics of providing unlimited Spanish tutoring around the clock for a fixed monthly price.

 Did they manage to launch a great service?